Mikahael/Bombsquad1.5ServerFilesPC/README.md

 # Bombsquad1.5ServerFilesPC
-Server files for 1.5.
+*Server files for 1.5.

 #these are Server files made specifically for bombsquad versions 1.5

-+It works with server version 1.5.29
+*It works with server version 1.5.29

-+Also works with the app.
+*Also works with the app.

 # HOW TO USE FOR APP